salesforce/adversarial-polyglots/README.md

 Similar to `Bumblebee`, `Code-Mixer` requires a dictionary/JSON consisting of sentence-translations pairs.
 The `extract-xnli-sentences-to-dict.py` and `extract-xquad-questions-to-dict.py` scripts in `scripts` can be used to create these dictionaries for files in the MNLI and SQuAD formats (e.g., XNLI and XQuAD).

 # Translated XNLI Data
 We translated the [XNLI data](https://cims.nyu.edu/~sbowman/xnli) to 18 other languages using machine-translation systems (see paper for details).
-Coming soon.
+Translation script is in `scripts`.
+Translated data coming soon.

 # Citation
 Please cite the following if you use the code/data in this repository: